MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-ad-hoc.md

 - When you want a new custom data view to include events in all log file data, including older files.
 Custom data views only apply to new data available from that point onward, so we recommend deleting any old data and uploading it again to include it in custom data views.
 - When many users or IP addresses started working again after being offline for some time, delete old data to prevent the new activity from being identified as anomalous, with false positive violations.

-For more information, see [Deleting Cloud Discovery data](../discovered-apps.md#deleting-cloud-discovery-data).
+For more information, see [Deleting cloud discovery data](../discovered-apps.md#deleting-cloud-discovery-data).

 ## Generate a cloud discovery executive report